AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extensibility_options.md

 {{ProductName}} is a set of tools intended for creative people to use to imagine, design and create unique, new experiences that have never been done or imagined before.
 So the line can be very blurry between what is simply creating new project content on one hand, and what is extending the toolset on the other hand.

 When you simply import new units or create new assets like shaders and levels in a project, most people would not think of that as *extending* the tools -- it's just *using* the product to create content, not changing what the tools are capable of.
 But what about when you add new Lua scripts?
 Or new custom Flow nodes and shader nodes?
-Assets like these are still project content -- they live in the project source folder, and they get compiled and brought into the game engine along with your levels, units, animations, etc. But they often also add new ways to use the editor and the engine in order to create other content.
+Assets like these are still project content -- they live in the project source folder, and they get compiled and brought into the engine along with your levels, units, animations, etc. But they often also add new ways to use the editor and the engine in order to create other content.

 Content plug-ins make new assets of all kinds available to any project that you open and build in the editor.
 These new assets are treated in exactly the same way as the `core` resources -- they are "mounted" by the editor, visible in the **Asset Browser**, compiled by the engine, and usable in the project at runtime.